 - Locations: Select Any to apply the rule to all locations, or select up to 8 locations.
 You can also search for a location or click the Add icon to add a new location.

 - Sandbox Categories: Select the types of malicious files:

 - Sandbox Adware: Refers to files that automatically render advertisements/install adware.

 - Sandbox Malware/Botnet: Refers to files that behave like APTs, exploits, botnets, trojans, keyloggers, spyware, and other malware.

 - Sandbox P2P/Anonymizer: Refers to files that contain anonymizers and P2P clients.

-- First Time Action: Choose the action that Zscaler takes when a user downloads a file for the first time:
+- First-Time Action: Choose the action that Zscaler takes when a user downloads an unknown file:

-- Allow and do not scan: Allow users to download the files.
-The service does not send the files to the Sandbox engine for analysis.
+- Allow and do not scan: Allow users to download the file.
+The service does not send the file to the Sandbox engine for analysis.

-- Allow and scan: Allow users to download the files.
-The service sends the files to the Sandbox engine for analysis.
+- Allow and scan: Allow users to download the file.
+The service sends the file to the Sandbox engine for analysis.

-- Quarantine: Quarantine files while they are being analyzed.
+- Quarantine: Quarantines the file while its being analyzed.
 A quarantine notification is displayed, and the user can only download the file after the analysis.